DSkiba-tech/TestPortfolio/README.md

 5. Every test case directory contains screenshot from TestLink, which is named with 'TL' at the end, e.g. STP-1-TL, STP-5-TL and optionally attachments, named with 'ATT' at the end, e.g. STP-1-ATT, STP-5-ATT

-6. Test case can directory can contain automated version in .cy extension and version with comments
+6. Test case can directory can contain automated version in .js extension and version with comments

 7. Issues are stored on google spreadsheets, accessible as viewer